Culture of Haiti: Festivals

 The most festive time of the year in Haiti is during Carnival (referred to as Kanaval in Haitian Creole or Mardi Gras).
 The festivities start in February.
 The cities are filled with music, parade floats, and people dancing and singing in the streets.
 Carnival week is traditionally a time of all-night parties and escape from daily life.
 This is a significant time for Haitian musicians for an opportunity to showcase their talents and expand their audience by performing for Carnival crowds.
 Rara, a festival which occurs before Easter, is celebrated by a significant number of the population as well, and its celebration has been led to rara music becoming a style of Carnival music.
 Many of the youth also attend parties and enjoy themselves at nightclubs called discos, (pronounced "deece-ko") (not like the discos of the U.S), and attend Bal.
 This term derives from the word ballad, and these events are often celebrated by crowds of many people.

-Folklore and mythology

-Haiti is known for its rich folklore traditions.
-The country has many magical tales that are part of the Haitian Vodou tradition.